Railways in

 - Anten -

-Gräfsnäs Järnväg a narrow gauge tourist lakeside line near Alingsås,
+Gräfsnäs Järnväg lakeside tourist line near Alingsås,

-about 50km northeast of Göteborg (11km, 891mm gauge, usually steam
+about 50km northeast of Göteborg.
+Anten to Gräfsnäs, 11km, 891mm gauge,

 - Åre Bergbanan